 The modern training dilemma

 In today’s professional world, learning never stops.
-Whether you’re building new skills, changing careers, or maintaining professional credentials through Continuing Professional Development (CPD), choosing the right training format is critical.
-The key decision many learners face is whether to pursue online training courses or traditional in-person (practical) courses.
+People build new skills, change careers, or maintain credentials through Continuing Professional Development (CPD).
+Because of this, choosing the right training format is critical.
+A key decision many learners face is whether to study online or attend in-person (practical) courses.

 But which one is best?

-As we continue to discuss the realms of the practicality of both forms of the learning, we will also seek to explore the concepts of CPD, skill development, and professional outcomes.
+As we continue to explore the practicality of both approaches, we will also examine key concepts such as CPD, skill development, and professional outcomes.
+Furthermore, these factors are crucial in determining which learning method best supports individual and organisational success.

 But why does it all actually mean?